danidiaz/dep-t-advice/README.md

-There's a catch, however. `Dep.SimpleAdvice` depends on the `coerce` mechanism of Haskell, and it can sometimes be finicky, for example when some required constructor hasn't been exported, or when there are polymorphic functions involved.
+There's a catch, however. `Dep.SimpleAdvice` depends on the `coerce` mechanism of Haskell, and it can sometimes be finicky, for example when some required constructor hasn't been imported, or when there are polymorphic functions involved.

 That's the reason `Dep.ReaderAdvice` and `Dep.IOAdvice` are still necessary.
 For